dtrelogan/react-formstate/api.md

 ### <a name="FormState.isInvalid">boolean isInvalid(boolean visibleMessagesOnly)</a>

-use this to determine whether to show a form-level validation message, or disable the submit button, etc.
+determines whether to show a form-level validation message, or disable the submit button, etc.

-if you are showing validation messages on blur you should pass 'true' to this function
+if you are showing validation messages on blur pass 'true' to this function

 ```jsx
 <input type='submit' value='Submit' onClick={this.handleSubmit.bind(this)} />